Last updated on September 18th, 2023

 - Incredible family hotels

 I’ve spent time each summer in the Dolomites since 2004.
 I began planning and guiding family trips to the Dolomites almost twenty years ago and now I also bring my family, which includes three young, energetic boys.
+This is one of the best places to visit in Italy with kids!

 I’m sharing my Dolomiti (Dolomites) with kids favorites and I hope you and your family fall in love with the area too!